stratomercata/stratomercata-website/source/_videos/are-corporate-chains-back.md

 Okay.
 [Kieren]({{ '/people/kieren-james-lubin/' | relative_url }}), your verdict, DOA or are they the future?

 [[43:55]](https://www.youtube.com/watch?v=2BR6nodzzos&t=2635s) **Kieren:**
-I think we'll get a couple long-lived corporate chains.
+I think we'll get a couple long-lived corpo chains.
 I agree with that.
 I think they'll be semi-niche.

-I mean, I think of [Swift](https://swift.com/) as a corporate chain.
+I mean, I think of [Swift](https://swift.com/) as a corpo chain.
 Yes.
-[DTCC](https://dtcc.com/) corporate chain.
+[DTCC](https://dtcc.com/) corpo chain.

 They just happen to not be using a blockchain and both of them are sort of trying to, right?
 So we're not gonna completely get rid of that.
 I think they won't go huge.